 Can I use ChatBots/Generative AI in this course?

-Chatbots such as OpenAI's ChatGPT or Google's Bard appear confident in the answers they provide.
+Chatbots such as OpenAI's ChatGPT, Google's Gemini, Perplexity AI, Anthropic's Claude, or Microsoft's Copilot appear confident in the answers they provide.
 However, their answers are not always logical nor stand up to scrutiny.
 If a person relies upon chatbots to do their work, they will miss out on critical opportunities to develop the ways of thinking necessary to detect problems with AI generated answers.

 An important part aspect of this course is to help you develop foundational ways of thinking about teaching so that you can create your own lessons.
 Using tools such as generative AI to design, create, prepare lessons plans for you not only cheats yourself of an invaluable learning opportunity, but it also cheats your students.
 Therefore, unless explicit permission is given for a particular assignment, the entire class community (the instructor, the students, TAs, etc.) should actively refrain from using generative AI tools.
 When such use is explicitly authorized, that work should be properly documented.
 Direct usage of output from chatbots should be treated much like a direct quotation; derivations of such output should be treated as paraphrased text.